gnodking7/Robust-CSP/README.md

 ### Data-driven CSP

-A data-driven approach is used to construct the tolerance sets \cite{Kawanabe}, where the norm is defined by a PCA-based approach on the data covaraince matrices.
+A data-driven approach is used to construct the tolerance sets [5], where the norm is defined by a PCA-based approach on the data covaraince matrices.

 $$\mathcal{S}_{c } = \bigg\\{
 \Sigma_{c} = \overline\Sigma_{c} +\sum_{i=1}^m\alpha_{c}^{(i)} V_{c}^{(i)}\bigg|